Loan Covenants in a Borrower-Friendly Environment

 Maintenance Covenants

 Maintenance covenants require borrowers to meet certain financial tests every reporting period, usually quarterly, regardless of any new debt issuance or similar activities.
 If a borrower’s loan agreement contains a covenant that limits debt to cash flow but with a maintenance test instead of an incurrence test, the borrower could violate the covenant without increasing their debt if cash flows diminish sufficiently to break the specified threshold.
-When maintenance covenants are breached the borrower is brought to the table to have their finances re-evaluated by the lender and actions are taken to get the loan back on track.
+When maintenance covenants are breached, the borrower is brought to the table to have their finances re- evaluated by the lender and actions can be taken to help get the loan back on track.

-Lenders and investors much prefer maintenance covenants because they provide an opportunity to create a “time-out” or take action in a situation requiring attention more quickly than incurrence covenants.
+Lenders and investors likely prefer maintenance covenants because they provide an opportunity to create a “time-out” or take action in a situation requiring attention more quickly than incurrence covenants.

 Incurrence Covenants